SChris35/AP-MileStone-Project/README.md

 # AP-MileStone-Project
 AP COMPUTER SCIENCE PROJECT
-Made with pygame module in python
+Snake game using simple shapes and a grid.
-Code will be published in another readMe file.
+Made with pygame module in python.